KhusainovFarrukh/Progee-API/README.md

 ## Database relations map

-Progee API includes 4 main entities: Language (for programming language), Framework (for framework of programming language), AppUser (for user of application) and Review (users' review about programming language).
+Progee API includes 5 main entities: Language (for programming language), Framework (for framework of programming language), AppUser (for user of application), Role (for signed user's role) and Review (for users' review about programming language).
 And here is relations between tables of PostgreSQL database:

 ![progee-db-relations](https://user-images.githubusercontent.com/68108113/173758913-519f58af-5285-4658-953c-0a658963c909.png)